- UCAS Code: N500

 Students will look at areas including the factors that influence buyers and the challenges that marketers face in the retail and service sectors.

-In your final year of study, you'll learn about the value of brands to firms and consumers and how to communicat a branding strategy.
-Options include International Business Management, Managing Customer, Relationships, Advances in Consumer Behaviour; Integrated Marketing Communications; Sports Marketing; Social Marketing and Business Relationship Marketing; Small Business Marketing; Tourism Marketing.
+In your final year of study, you'll learn about the value of brands to firms and consumers and how to communicate a branding strategy.
+Elective classes include International Business Management; Managing Customer Relationships; Advances in Consumer Behaviour; Integrated Marketing Communications; Sports Marketing; Social Marketing and Business Relationship Marketing; Small Business Marketing; Tourism Marketing.